microsoft/task_oriented_dialogue_as_dataflow_synthesis/README.md

     ```
     * The `exp0_evaluation_outdir` and `exp1_evaluation_outdir` are the `belief_state_tracker_eval_dir` in Step 7 for corresponding experiments.

-## Understand SMCallFlow Programs
+## Understand SMCalFlow Programs

-Please read [this document](./README-LISPRESS.md) to understand the syntax of SMCallFlow
+Please read [this document](./README-LISPRESS.md) to understand the
-programs, and read [this document](./README-SEMANTICS.md) to understand their semantics.
+syntax of SMCalFlow programs, and read [this document](./README-SEMANTICS.md)
+to understand their semantics.